-Changing the Log On Account
+Change the Log On Account for Dynamics 365

 Another item that has to be configured is the log-on account for Dynamics 365 for Finance and Operations.
 You can change your log-on account to the account that you're using to log on to LCS (Lifecycle Services) for Dynamics 365 (firstname.lastname@example.org).
 You can also use your organization's microsoft account (email@example.com).
 By completing this step you'll be able to log-on to D365 only by typing a URL in Internet Explorer and without having to establish a debug session via Visual Studio.